rjrodger/gubu/README.md

 ### TypeScript Types

 Gubu makes a best-effort to support TypeScript types.
-The intersection of the type of the schema and the type of the value is used as the return type.
+The intersection of the type of the shape and the type of the value is used as the return type.
 This almost always does what you want, especially with optional default values (from which types will be inferred).